-There are different practices to test that an email was sent… in Rails for example, some people check for the
+There are different practices, that I know, to test that an email was sent in Rails…

 For me the problem with the first approach is that you are mixing you business logic with the mechanisms provided by Rails… And the problem for the second approach is that the API for the rails mailers is a little hard to mock, and also if you try to mock (as a verb) the mailer provided by Rails I think you are not using mocks (as a noun) quite right…